 Like any major purchase, you should only spend what you can afford to spend.
 That means setting a budget and sticking to it.
-If you work with a professional kitchen designer, he'll help you make the most of it - and he'll respect the budget you've set.
+Kitchen remodeling costs can go from moderate price to exorbitant ones.
+If you work with a professional kitchen designer, he’ll help you make the most of it – and he’ll respect the budget you’ve set.
 As for payment, there are a number of options.
 Some homeowners tap into personal savings to get the kitchen of their dreams.
 Others take out home equity loans.
 And many times, professional kitchen/bath firms will work with lending institutions to offer financing options much like car dealers do.
-If you're buying a house and know you'll need to remodel the kitchen, you may be able to incorporate the costs in your mortgage.
+If you’re buying a house and know you’ll need to remodel the kitchen, you may be able to incorporate the costs in your mortgage.

 Before any work begins on your kitchen, get detailed, written estimates, project specifications and signed contracts from the professionals you hire.
 Make sure they’re bonded and insured.
 Check references carefully.
 Your designer should prepare project drawings including floor plans and renderings that clearly represent your project.
 If anything changes mid-project, you should be asked to sign a change order.